shaunpatterson/mattermost-plugin-channel-guard/README.md

 ```
 "plugins": {
 	"com.mattermost.channel-guard": {
-		"guards":[
+	    "message": "This channel is under guard.
+You do not have the permissions to post.
+Please contact the system administrators if you believe this is incorrect"
-			{
+		"guards": {
-			"TeamName": "your-team-name",
-			"ChannelName": "channel_1",
-			"Allowed" : ["user_1", "user_1"]
+		    "channel-id-1": [ "user_1", "user_2" ],
+		    "channel-id-2": [ "user_1", "user_2", "user_3" ],
 		}
-		]
 	}
 }
 ```

 where

-- **TeamName**: The team for which the guard will match against.
-Must be the team handle used in the URL, in lowercase.
-For example, in the following URL the **TeamName** value is `my-team`: https://example.com/my-team/channels/my-channel
-- **ChannelName**:  The channel that is under guard.
-Must be the channel handle used in the URL, in lowercase.
-For example, in the following URL the **channel name** value is `my-channel`: https://example.com/my-team/channels/my-channel
+- **channel-id-1**: Is the id of the channel you want to guard
-- **Allowed**: List of Mattermost Usersnames that can post in this channel.
+- **user_1, user_2, etc**: List of Mattermost usernames that can post to the channel

 ## Development
 For additional information on developing plugins, refer to [our plugin developer documentation](https://developers.mattermost.com/extend/plugins/).